'Get wisdom, get insight ...' -Proverbs 4:5

 Uncle Tom premiere.
 Standing (L-R): Bryan Gray, Herman Cain, Col. Alan B. West, Pastor Stephen Broden.
-Sitting: Kelvin Austin, Damian B. Felder, Joel Patrick, Rob Smith, Carol Swan, Viswarney Burra, Larry Elder, Brandon Tatum, Chad O. Jackson.
+Sitting: Kelvin Austin, Damian B. Felder, Joel Patrick, Rob Smith, Carol Swan, Viswarney Burra, Larry Elder, Brandon Tatum, Chad O. Jackson -- MAGA REPUBLICANS.

 - 'Uncle Tom - An Oral History of the American Black Conservative' (2020), NR.
-A collection of intimate interviews w/some of America's most provacative black conservative thinkers.
+A collection of intimate interviews w/some of America's most provacative black conservative thinkers as MAGA Republicans.
 Highly educational, but BE ADVISED: Infrequent street language (F, N & S words).
 A film by conservative talk-show host Larry Elder.